 Timo has also published a summary and some reflections about the process on the MBS blog.
 Below you can find the reference to the paper, the conference presentation, a draft version, the links to the full chapter and the entire conference proceedings.

 Puschkasch, T., & Wagner, D. 2020.
 Managing Cloud computing Across the Product Lifecycle: Development of a Conceptual Model.
 In K. R. Lang, J. Xu, B. Zhu, X. Liu, M. J. Shaw, Z. Ming, F. Han (Eds.), Smart Business: Technology and Data Enabled Innovative Business Models and Practices: 18th Workshop on e-Business, WeB 2019.
 Lecture Notes in Business Information Processing, vol 403: 133-142.
 Cham: Springer.
-[Slides, Draft, Chapter, Book]
+[Draft, Chapter, Book]